microsoft/rushjs.io-website/pages/advanced/phantom_deps.md

 This is perhaps counterintuitive, but it seems to work just fine.
 Maybe it's a feature and not a bug?

-Unfortunately it's a bug in this package.
+Unfortunately this project's missing declarations are best considered a bug.
 It can lead to unexpected malfunctions or errors:

 - **Incompatible versions:**  Although our library's **package.json** declared that it needs **minimatch** version 3, we don't have any say about the version of **brace-expansion** that we'll get.
-The [SemVer rules](https://semver.org/) make it perfectly legal for a PATCH release of **minimatch** to incorporate a MAJOR upgrade of the **brace-expansion** library, as long as it doesn't affect the API signature for **minimatch**.
+The [SemVer system](https://semver.org/) makes it perfectly legal for a PATCH release of **minimatch** to incorporate a MAJOR upgrade of the **brace-expansion** library, as long as it doesn't affect the API signature for **minimatch**.
 In practice we'll probably never encounter this as developers of